MoonPoet/xaprb-src/content/about.md

 People usually experience me as supportive, attentive, active, engaged, decisive, and motivating.
 You might find my passion and drive compelling.
-When I'm under stress, you might feel that I'm abrasive and controlling.
+When I'm stressed, you might feel that I'm blunt, abrasive, and controlling.
 At my worst, I can be a pushy perfectionist, and you might feel that I demand too much too fast.